4-H Summer Day Camps

 Possible COVID Restrictions

-We are hopeful that we will be able to offer a full camp experience this summer.
+We are planning to offer a full camp experience this summer.
 With small camp sizes and an outdoor setting, we believe it is possible to have in-person camp while keeping our campers and staff safe.
 We are prepared to adapt as needed in response to public health recommendations.

 ENOR’s Distinctive Camp Culture